Jarrell28/reading-notes/class32/README.md

 ![image](https://user-images.githubusercontent.com/33704616/120403235-69146b80-c309-11eb-8357-46410a06124d.png)

-The for loop should be inside the useEffect callback with renderedItems.pushinside the for loop
+The for loop should be inside the useEffect callback with renderedItems.push inside the for loop

 ## Document the following Vocabulary Terms